aneylon/backbone-blog/README.md

 CODE = SomeString # For signing up new users.
 ```
 Run `nodemon` to start the sever.

 Run `gulp` to execute all built and lint tasks and start Browser Sync.

+Alternatively you can run the `css`, `html` and `js` tasks separately if you don't want Browser Sync to be running for live development

 ### Deployment
 Configure environment variables as mentioned above.